 There are thirteen known occurrence of vernal pool fairy shrimp within the action area in the CNDDB (CDFG 2011).
 The Service believes that the Environmental Baseline for this species is not substantively different from that described in the Service's Intra-Service Opinion for the HCP/NCCP.
-Therefore, the Service is incorporating by reference the Environmental Baseline for the vernal pool fairy shrimp, refer to the Intra-Service Opinion for the HCP/NCCP.
+Therefore, the Service is incorporating by reference the Environmental Baseline from that opinion.
+For additional information regarding the Environmental Baseline for the vernal pool fairy shrimp, refer to the Intra-Service Opinion for the HCP/NCCP.